Dikshant-Thakur/exp_assignment/README.md

 # Robot Marker Detection with ArUco

 This project demonstrates how to detect ArUco markers in a Gazebo simulation and control a robot to find them in order.
 The markers are placed in a circle, and the robot either rotates or uses the camera to detect them one by one.
 The ArUco markers used are from IDs 11 to 15.
+This project uses ROS2 Foxy, so please ensure your environment is set up beforehand.

 ## Requirements